 Every year, we hear about tragic, preventable infant deaths caused by accidental suffocation and strangulation.
 And on top of that, there’s Sudden Infant Death Syndrome (SIDS), which is every parent’s worst nightmare.
 But the good news is that there are ways to lower the risk of SIDS and prevent these accidental deaths.

-The American Academy of Pediatrics (AAP) has laid out some pretty straightforward guidelines to help us parents create a safer sleep environment for our little ones and reduce the risk of SIDS.
+When it comes to safe sleeping for infants, the American Academy of Pediatrics (AAP) has laid out some pretty straightforward guidelines to help us parents create a safer sleep environment and reduce the risk of SIDS.
 Let’s break down these key safe sleep practices.

 What SIDS Is and Is Not